 2020 Analysis of the Historic Tax Credit

 Since the creation of the program in 1996, CHAP has believed that the city's historic tax credit would be an important tool to enhance the architectural, cultural, and economic value of the City.
-While the physical impact is easy to see, it was important to CHAP to measure the economic impact of the credit.
+While the physical impact is easy to see, it was important for CHAP to measure the economic impact of the credit.
 In 2019, the Department of Planning hired PlaceEconomics to analyze the historic tax credit.
 The result, completed in the summer of 2020, is the following report; An Analysis of the Baltimore Historic Preservation Tax Credit.
-The report supports positive assumptions about the value of the credit, and brings to light new information about the use and benefit of the credit in communities across the city.
+The report supports positive assumptions about the value of the credit and brings to light new information about the use and benefit of the credit in communities across the city.

 Announcement: CHAP operations during the Covid-19 Emergency